Florida West Coast Symphony Inc: $66.5M Revenue, $14.3M Expenses

 - 2024

-The composite efficiency score of 63/100 puts Florida West Coast Symphony Inc at C — neither standout nor failing.
-Some factors run above the median (typically program spending) while others run below (typically reserves or trend stability).
+The composite efficiency score of 59/100 puts Florida West Coast Symphony Inc at C — neither standout nor failing.
+Some factors run above the median (often reserves) while others run below (often revenue stability or officer-comp ratio).

 At $66.5M in 2024 revenue, Florida West Coast Symphony Inc sits in the mid-range of the U.S. nonprofit distribution.
 Most organizations of this scale operate regionally or focus on a single program area.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: Florida West Coast Symphony Inc carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Revenue has grown meaningfully across the five-year filing history — a sign of expanding donor base, new grants, or scaling programs.
 Florida West Coast Symphony Inc reported $66.5M in 2024, up notably from the start of the window.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Florida West Coast Symphony Inc reports $709,696 in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $66.5M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 Florida West Coast Symphony Inc sits in the cultural-nonprofit sector (Arts, Culture & Humanities).
 Museum, performing-arts, and cultural organizations carry distinctive financial patterns — earned revenue from ticket sales and admissions, plus a heavy reliance on endowment income and major donor cycles.

 How Florida West Coast Symphony Inc Compares

-Florida West Coast Symphony Inc directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 6 points below the Arts, Culture & Humanities category average.
-The organization holds 70.2 months of operating reserves, indicating strong financial stability.
+Florida West Coast Symphony Inc earns a NonprofitTruth efficiency grade of C (59/100).
+That is 3 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 1.07% of total revenue.
+The organization holds 70.2 months of operating reserves, indicating strong financial cushion.

 Revenue History